Upstander Academy Logo

 Dina Gilio-Whitaker (Colville Confederated Tribes) (she/her) is a lecturer of American Indian Studies at California State University San Marcos and a consultant and educator in environmental justice policy planning.
 Dina’s research focuses on Indigenous nationalism, self-determination, environmental justice, and education.
 Dina is co-author with Roxanne Dunbar-Ortiz of All the Real Indians Died Off and 20 Other Myths About Native Americans and author of As Long as Grass Grows: The Indigenous Fight for Environmental Justice from Colonization to Standing Rock.

-Adam Mazo (he/his) is the creative director of Upstander Project and an Emmy® Award-winning social issue documentarian.
+Adam Mazo (he/his) is the director of Upstander Project and an Emmy® Award-winning social issue documentarian.
 Adam has (co)directed and/or produced all of Upstander Project’s films, including Dawnland, which won an Emmy® Award in 2018.
 His films have been broadcast on domestic and international television, programmed at film festivals and international conferences, and screened at universities and K-12 schools, where they are also often used in curricula.

 Dr. Sarah B. Shear is an assistant professor of social studies and multicultural education at the University of Washington-Bothell.
 Sarah examines K-12 social studies curricula within Indigenous contexts, as well as race/ism and settler colonialism in K-12 social studies teacher education, popular media, and qualitative methodologies.
 As a member of the Turtle Island Social Studies Collective, Sarah is committed to collective action to combat oppression in education and academia.
 In addition, Sarah co-edited (Re)Imagining Elementary Social Studies: A Controversial Issues Reader (Information Age Press, 2018) and Marking the Invisible: Articulating Whiteness in Social Studies Education (Information Age Press, inc. press).